 Why We Can’t Let Health Care Drive Health

 Editor’s Note: Cambia Grove is proud to partner with the innovation community to amplify their perspectives on topics applicable to the larger health care ecosystem.
 This Q+A conversation took place at Cambia Grove’s June 16 event, “Paying for Health: A Community Perspective.”
+For a recap of that event or other events in the series, click here.
 Speakers’ comments have been edited for length.
 The views expressed in this article are solely those of the author and do not necessarily reflect the opinions or positions of Cambia, Cambia Grove, or any other entity or organization.

 The collapse of a federal response for COVID-19, and the handing over of that critical work to state and local governments, has created an urgent new focus on the role of communities in health care.
 Three experts share their perspectives – with some surprising insights into what “community” and “health” really mean in Washington state, today and for our future.

 Nichole Maher is President and CEO of Group Health Foundation.
 Suzanne Delbanco is Executive Director of Catalyst for Payment Reform, a group of large purchasers of health care.
 Bob Crittenden, MD, MPH, is emeritus Executive-in-Residence at Cambia Grove, Physician and former Health Policy Advisor.
 DJ Wilson, CEO of State of Reform, moderated the session, with Maura Little, Executive Director at Cambia Grove, moderating audience Q&A.

 1. Has Group Health Foundation discovered any surprises about the health needs of our state?

 We’re a start-up foundation, and part of our origin story is our Board of Directors’ explicit focus on health equity and a broad definition of health.
 The “social determinants of health” is our whole frame of health.